trufflesuite/trufflesuite.com/src/blog/preparing-for-the-merge-hear-from-our-truffle-engineers/index.md

 David on possible upgrades to the Ganache local Ethereum simulator:

 *“We will need to add a few new block tags.
-We currently use ‘latest’, ‘earliest’ and ‘pending.’, Soon, we may add ‘safe’ ‘finalized’, and maybe ‘unsafe.’
-What those mean exactly is TBD).
-Maybe a new block header field and the difficulty field's behavior will change.
-Almost everything else will be internal changes mostly in the EVM layer.
-Some advanced users may care about some subtle changes to OPCODE behavior, but those users will be few and far between.”*
+We currently use `"latest"`, `"earliest"`, and `"pending"`.
+We may add `"safe"`, `"finalized"`, and probably `"unsafe"` to this list, though we aren't yet sure the what significance it will have outside of forking.
+The "difficulty" field and OPCODE will change, as well as a few other small field changes to block headers.
+Almost everything else will be internal changes, most of which will be in the EVM layer.
+Some advanced users may care about changes to some OPCODEs, but those users will be few and far between.”*

 ### How does the Merge affect Layer 2s?